 The ability to play without football boots and shinguards contributed to what had made Naby Keita fearless on the pitch of play.
 As he puts it;

-Without a doubt, he was born to become a red as he is seen in the photo below (Second to left).
+Without a doubt, he was born to become a red, as we see him in the photo below (Second to left).

-As seen from the picture above, Naby Keita was one of the smallest among his teammates and even his opposition.
+As seen from the picture above, Naby Keita was one of the smallest among his teammates and even his opponents.

-Being the smallest meant he had to fight for everything; the chance to play and getting respect from the bigger players.
-This led to his aggression, as a way of showing he was small and mighty.
+Being the smallest meant he had to fight for everything: the chance to play and get respect from the bigger players.
+This led to his aggression as a way of showing he was small and mighty.

 Naby Keita Untold Biography Facts – Going to France: